ibm-cloud-docs/power-iaas/modifying-instance.md

 ## Managing your storage volumes
 {: #modifying-volume-network}

 Learn how to add new storage volumes and modify existing ones.
-Previously you could not mix Tier 1 and Tier 3 storage types, but with volume affinity and anti-affinity you can now mix volume tiers on the same PVM instance.
+You can now attach storage volumes to a PVM instance from different storage tiers and pools, other than the storage pool the PVM instance's root (boot) volume is deployed in.
+To accomplish this you must modify the PVM instance and set the new PVM instance *storagePoolAffinity* property to false.

 ### Adding and managing storage volumes
 {: #adding-managing-volume}

+You can now attach mixed storage to a PVM instance.
+For more information, see [How to set a PVM instance to allow attaching mixed storage?](/docs/power-iaas?topic=power-iaas-power-iaas-faqs#mixed_storage)

 If you'd like to attach or detach a volume, click **Manage existing volumes** and select the wanted volume.
-You can also change the boot status of a volume by clicking the **Bootable** toggle.
-To add a volume, you must complete the following steps:

 1. Click **New volume** to add a storage volume.